isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-flea-bites-vs-bed-bug-bites.markdown

 slug: /flea-bites-vs-bed-bug-bites/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
-The small red bumps appearing in specific areas of your skin can be hard to tell apart.
-Well tell you how to figure out whether theyre flea bites or
+The small red bumps appearing in specific areas of your skin can be hard to tell apart.�Well tell you how to figure out whether theyre flea bites or
 [bedbug](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3255965/)
 bites.
 **Both these bites swell up and can be itchy, so here are some tips thatll help you tell the difference between them:**